JuniorPolegato/ESPUserConnection/README.md

 - And can click over one specific network name to connect to and enter the password (08. select_wifi_and_type_password_restart.png);
 - User can also type a WiFi name, for example, if the ESP will be connect to smartphone hotspot, then first of all user must to connect to AP, so type the smartphone WiFi hotspot name and password;
 - Restarting, the WiFi configured will be found, get match (09. wifi_match.png);
-- Then the ESP will connect to configured WiFi (10. wifi_connected.png);
+- Then the ESP will connect to configured WiFi (10. wifi_connected.png), trying about 10 seconds;
 - Now the user can access ESP WebServer via new WLAN IP and edit/delete known WiFi (11. access_via_new_ip.png).

 Users can also edit files and upload to ESP, via "/send_file" endpoint.
 So it's possible, for example, to edit "known_wifis.txt" with yours WiFis, in this case following template per line "name\tpasswd\n", as well as HTML files.